Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: More Results on Experiments

 We also evaluated the robustness of our proposed method against five different types of realistic image corruption: motion blur, fog, reduced resolution, rectangular occlusion, and Gaussian noise across the corruption rate from 20\% to 40\%.
 The ratio of each type of corruption is 4\% for 20\% corruption, 6\% for 30\% corruption, and 8\% for 40\% corruption.
 Example images for each type of corruption can be found in Figure~\ref{fig:example_imagecorruption}.
 Motion blur, reduced resolution, and rectangular occlusion are somewhat distinguishable, whereas fog and Gaussian noise are difficult for the human eye to differentiate.
-Somewhat surprisingly, our DUAL pruning prioritizes removing the most challenging examples, such as fog and Gaussian corrupted images, as shown in Figure~\ref{fig:imagecorruption_all}.
+Somewhat surprisingly, our DUAL pruning prioritize to remove the most challenging examples, such as fog and Gaussian corrupted images, as shown in Figure~\ref{fig:imagecorruption_all}.
 We evaluated the performance of our proposed method across a wide range of pruning levels, from 10\% to 90\%, and compared the final accuracy with that of baseline methods.
 As shown in the table, our method consistently outperforms the competitors in most cases.
 For a comprehensive analysis of performance under noisy conditions, please refer to Tables~\ref{tab:image_corruption_20_cifar} to \ref{tab:image_corruption_40_cifar} for CIFAR-100, which show results for 20\%, 30\%, and 40\% corrupted images, respectively.
 Additionally, the results for 20\% image corruption in Tiny-ImageNet are shown in Table~\ref{tab:image_corruption_20_tinyimagenet}.